damianhakert/damianhakert.github.io/source/posts/2016-10-21-gitlab-workflow-an-overview.html.md

 With [Cycle Analytics][ca], you studied the time taken to go from idea to production with your team, and opened another issue to discuss the improvement of the process.

-### Summarizing
-{: .no_toc .special-h3}

-With this use-case, we exemplified a scenario covering:

-- Ideation: you've had an idea and created an issue as a guide for discussing and implementing it.
-- Plan: you added labels, prioritized and organized the team's workflow.
-- Code, Commit, Review, and Test: the proposal was discussed, implemented, reviewed and tested.
-- Teamwork: every department played a role, and everything was achieve from one single platform.
-- Deploy to Staging: your team deployed to staging to make sure that the proposal worked, and to make possible to create marketing assets and documentation, both based on the real thing.
-- Deploy to Production: once you were all set, you deployed your new feature to production.
-- Feedback: at the end, you looked back at our workflow and analyzed the efficiency of our team by tracking the time taken by each stage of the development process.

 ## Conclusions

 GitLab Workflow helps your team to get faster from idea to production using a single platform: